Robert Mueller: Special Counsel for the DoJ (2017–2019)

 Robert Mueller was initially scheduled to publicly testify before two House committees on July 17, 2019, with two hours for lawmakers to ask questions, but the hearing was postponed to July 24 with a third hour added for questions.
-His verbal testimony was expected to help inform the public—Democrats believe most Americans have not read the report—and to help Democratic leadership finally decide whether or not to impeach the President.
-In particular, the Democrats aimed to highlight what they consider to be the worst examples of Trump's conduct.
+His verbal testimony was expected to help inform the public, and to help Democratic leadership decide whether or not to impeach the President.
+In particular, the Democrats aimed to highlight what they considered to be the worst examples of Trump's conduct.
 Representative Jamie Raskin from Maryland said he would use visual aids, such as posters, to help people understand the implications of the Mueller report.
 Republicans, on the other hand, planned to question Mueller on the origins of this investigation.

 On July 24, 2019, Mueller attended both congressional committee hearings and was questioned by members of Congress.
 His testimony followed the guidelines he had stated would be appropriate regarding his report.
 In fact, many of his responses were one-word replies.
 He said he was "not familiar" with Fusion GPS, the opposition research firm that commissioned the Steele dossier.
 He rejected claims that his investigation was a "witch hunt" or that it totally exonerated the President.
 He declined to answer questions outside of the scope of his investigation, but reiterated his concern about foreign interference with American elections.
 He noted that it continues, that he expects it to expand to include other foreign governments as well as the Russians, and that he considers it a great threat to the United States.
 According to the Nielsen Company, total viewership for the Mueller hearing fell just shy of 13 million, significantly lower than other hearings involving the Trump administration, such as Supreme Court nominee Brett Kavanaugh's (20.4 million), former FBI director James Comey's (19.5 million), and former Trump attorney Michael Cohen's (15.8 million).
 Reasons for this comparatively low television rating include the fact that the hearing occurred in July, vacation time for many Americans, and months after the release of the Mueller report.
 Fox News Channel enjoyed the top rating, with 3.03 million views.
 Subsequently, Mueller's words were distorted and misinterpreted to both defend and condemn the President.
 Mueller's testimony was criticized by some as uncharacteristically confusing.

 In late September 2019, it was reported Trump may have lied to Mueller about his knowledge of his campaign's contacts with WikiLeaks, citing the grand jury redactions in the Mueller report.